-The Santa Ana Water Board considers water quality conditions that could reasonably be achieved through the coordinated control of all factors that affect water quality, when establishing water quality objectives, TMDLs, and TMDL programs of implementation in its Basin Plan.
+The Santa Ana Water Board considers water quality conditions that could reasonably be achieved through the coordinated control of all factors that affect water quality, when establishing WQOs, TMDLs, and TMDL programs of implementation in its Basin Plan.
 This Order implements the Basin Plan and other applicable water quality control plans.
-Therefore, this Order considers water quality conditions that could reasonably be achieved (i.e. water quality objectives) by incorporating the water quality objectives established in those plans.
+Therefore, this Order considers water quality conditions that could reasonably be achieved (i.e. WQOs) by incorporating the WQOs established in those plans.

 The Santa Ana Water Board has established and incorporated TMDLs in the Basin Plan.
-As discussed in section IX.B of this Fact Sheet, the Santa Ana Water Board implements the TMDLs, in part, by incorporating the WLAs and other requirements as WQBELs in the Order to achieve water quality objectives.
+As discussed in section IX.B of this Fact Sheet, the Santa Ana Water Board implements the TMDLs, in part, by incorporating the WLAs and other requirements as WQBELs in the Order to achieve WQOs.

 The Santa Ana Water Board finds that water quality conditions necessary to support beneficial uses are reasonably achievable through coordinated control of all factors which affect water quality.
 Where MS4 discharges are a significant factor, compliance with the requirements of the Order, alongside control of all other controllable factors, is necessary to achieve water quality conditions that support beneficial uses.
 This coordinated approach has been demonstrated by successful implementation of TMDLs in the Santa Ana Region.

-The TMDL for sediment in upper Newport Bay and Reaches 1 and 2 of San Diego Creek provides an example of the achievability of water quality objectives through coordinated control of all factors affecting water quality.
+The TMDL for sediment in upper Newport Bay and Reaches 1 and 2 of San Diego Creek provides an example of the achievability of WQOs through coordinated control of all factors affecting water quality.
 The waterbodies were listed as impaired by sediment loads from agriculture, urbanization, and construction grading activities (Chapter 6 of the Basin Plan).
 The Santa Ana Water Board adopted a TMDL to control sediment sources in 1998.
 The TMDL required coordinated control of all sediment discharges to Newport Bay and its tributaries until the water quality standards were met.
 Stakeholders in the watershed collaborated to develop and implement various measures to reduce sediment transport.

-These measures included development and implementation of grading ordinances, erosion/siltation control plans, and the construction general permit to control sediment from construction sources, and resource conservation plans for agricultural sources.
+These measures included development and implementation of grading ordinances, erosion/siltation control plans, the adoption and implementation of the construction general permit to control sediment from construction sources, and resource conservation plans for agricultural sources.
 Further measures included maintenance of in-channel sediment basins in San Diego Creek, maintenance of retarding basins in the upper watershed foothills, periodic scour studies, sediment monitoring, and the Upper Newport Bay Ecosystem Restoration Project.
 As a result, the 10-year running average of sediment load has decreased steadily since first computed in 2010.
 In their 2021-22 Annual Report, Permittees reported the 10-year annual average sediment load is well below the established target in the TMDL.

-The TMDL for Nitrogen and Phosphorus in Newport Bay and San Diego Creek is another example of the achievability of water quality objectives through coordinated control of all factors affecting water quality.
+The TMDL for Nitrogen and Phosphorus in Newport Bay and San Diego Creek is another example of the achievability of WQOs through coordinated control of all factors affecting water quality.
 The TMDL was adopted in 1999 following seasonal algal blooms which created aesthetic and recreational nuisance and may have harmed wildlife (Chapter 6 of the Basin Plan).
 Agriculture, commercial nurseries, and urban runoff were identified as the main nutrient sources in the watershed.
 The Santa Ana Water Board adopted individual WDRs for the nurseries, resulting in significant reductions in their nutrient load contributions (Chapter 6 of the Basin Plan).
 MS4 stakeholders have reduced nutrients loads by implementing:

 Treatment control measures such as constructed wetlands and biofilters